-Amtrak Vice-President for Government Affairs and Corporate Communications, Joe McHugh, spoke to VRPI at their quarterly meeting in April at the Richmond Retail Merchants Association Building.
-His speech and powerpoint presentation provided rich insights into the relationship between Amtrak and Congress and the continuing challenges of funding and reauthorization that Amtrak faces.
+Amtrak Vice-President for Government Affairs and Corporate Communications, Joe McHugh, spoke to VRPI at their quarterly meeting in April, 2015 at the Richmond Retail Merchants Association Building.
+His speech and powerpoint presentation provided rich insights into the relationship between Amtrak and Congress, the strides made in 2015, and the perennial challenges of funding and reauthorization that Amtrak faces.

 Improvements at Amtrak

 McHugh presented data showing how Amtrak's ridership has increased, its federal subsidies have decreased, and operating losses and debt have been brought under control during the decade between 2004 and 2014, improvements that have changed the public's perception and altered the political realities for Amtrak.